e-rk/speedtools/README.md

 # Setup (Blender addon version)

+> **Warning**: It is recommended to use this addon with Blender 3.5 or newer.
+Using older Blender versions may cause difficult to troubleshoot problems during the installation step with `pip`, because the built-in python is unable to import packages from the user site directory.
+Newer Blender versions don't have this problem.

 1. Create new empty Blender project and save it
    > **Warning**: Not saving the project may cause errors during import.
 The importer saves all texture images to `<project-dir>/images` directory.
 2. Open the __Scripting__ tab